-Table 6.4 Themes and Repeating Ideas in a Study of Postpartum Depression Among Low-Income Mothers.
-Based on Research by Abrams and Curran (2009).
+Table 7.1 Themes and Repeating Ideas in a Study of Postpartum Depression Among Low-Income Mothers

-The state of the s Theme Repeating ideas Ambivalence "I wasn't prepared for this baby," "I didn't want to have any more children."
+Theme Repeating ideas Ambivalence "I wasn't prepared for this baby," "I didn't want to have any more children."
 Caregiving overload "Please stop crying," "I need a break," "I can't do this anymore."
 Juggling "No time to breathe," "Everyone depends on me," "Navigating the maze."
 Mothering alone "I really don't have any help," "My baby has no father."
 Real-life worry "I don't have any money," "Will my baby be OK?"
 "It's not safe here."